Reggio Emilia Approach®️

 1. ALL CHILDREN ARE COMPETENT, CURIOUS AND CREATIVE

 At the very core of the Reggio Emilia Approach®️ is the concept of wonder.
-Wonder as an act that begins the process of learning and wonder as an integral quality within all children.
-Reggio educators view children as natural scientists; driven by curiosity, with tremendous observational skills and an ability to form strong theories about the world around them.
-They consider a child’s creative expression (especially in preliterate stages), as their way of communicating what they understand about the world around them.
+Wonder is an act that begins the process of learning, and wonder is an integral quality within all children.
+Reggio educators view children as natural scientists driven by curiosity, tremendous observational skills, and the ability to form robust theories about the world around them.
+They consider a child’s creative expression (especially in preliterate stages) to communicate what they understand about the world around them.

 2. ESSENTIAL LEARNING TAKES PLACE WITHIN A SYSTEM OF RELATIONSHIPS

-Reggio teachers believe that when children share their wonder with other children, their parents or teachers, they engage in a richer and deeper learning process.
+Reggio teachers believe that when children share their wonder with other children, their parents or teachers, they engage in a more prosperous and profound learning process.
 Collaboration increases the children’s commitment to the topic and multiplies the learning opportunities by encompassing many points of view.
-In school, when this type of ‘group wonder’ is guided by teachers who use provocations and questioning rather than demonstrations or explaining, children will almost always be able to connect to the topic.
+In school, when this type of ‘group wonder’ is guided by teachers who use provocations and questioning rather than demonstrations or explanations, children will almost always be able to connect to the topic.

-We will focus on creating a collaborative community and a learning environment, where children are the centre of the classroom and teachers are seen as co-constructors, researchers, documenters, and advocates for the children.
+We will focus on creating a collaborative community and a learning environment where children are at the center of the classroom and teachers are seen as co-constructors, researchers, documenters, and advocates for the children.

 3. CHILDREN’S QUESTIONS AND INTERESTS ARE A FOUNDATION FOR LEARNING EXPERIENCES

-Collaborative wonder and the sharing of ideas plants the seeds for the emergent curriculum.
-For example, during a first full-group discussion of the sky, a classmate might share her knowledge of planets or the moon (leading to a study of planets and stars), whilst another child might want to work on making a picture book about cloud animals (an opportunity for art and literacy development).
-It’s important to note, at no time would a teacher intervene in a discussion with children to ‘weed out the truth from fiction’, or give answers.
-Instead, the teacher would extend and compile the ideas to be presented back to the group for theory development.
-In this way, teachers act as guides supporting children as they build their own knowledge, their own ‘image’.
+Collaborative wonder and sharing ideas plant the seeds for the emergent curriculum.
+For example, during the first full-group discussion of the sky, a classmate might share her knowledge of planets or the moon (leading to a study of planets and stars).
+At the same time, another child might want to work on making a picture book about cloud animals (an opportunity for art and literacy development).
+It’s important to note that a teacher would never intervene in a discussion with children to ‘weed out the truth from fiction’ or give answers.
+Instead, the teacher would extend and compile the ideas to be presented to the group for theory development.
+In this way, teachers guide children as they build their knowledge and ‘image.’

 4. CHILDREN EXPRESS THEMSELVES THROUGH THE “HUNDRED LANGUAGES”

-In traditional schools, children are often judged by their success using verbal and written forms of expression above all others, in part because test taking depends on these skills.
-At Little Em’s, all forms of expression are valued equally and are fundamental in developing the children holistically.
+In traditional schools, children are often judged by their success using verbal and written forms of expression above all others, in part because test-taking depends on these skills.
+At Little Em’s, all forms of expression are valued equally and fundamental in holistically developing children.

 5. DOCUMENTATION ALLOWS CHILDREN AND ADULTS TO REMEMBER AND REFLECT ON LEARNING EXPERIENCES

-Throughout the learning process, teachers document the children’s experience through photographs, note-taking, video, and through varying forms of art.
-It is compiled and shared with the focus on process, rather than product.
+Teachers document the children’s experience through photographs, note-taking, video, and various art forms throughout the learning process.
+It is compiled and shared with a focus on process rather than product.

 In using this approach to education, time is given to the children so they may be allowed to learn, explore, or go back and revisit an investigation or a focus of interest as needed.
-It is an approach based on listening rather than talking; where doubt and amazement are welcome factors along with the scientific inquiry and the deductive methods used by a detective.
+It is an approach based on listening rather than talking, where doubt and amazement are welcome factors, scientific inquiry, and deductive methods used by detectives.

-We keep in mind all children are equal learners, we let the children learn through their mistakes rather than by correction.
-Unlike others program, where teachers are required to take note on students’ development through ‘Assessment Reports’, evidence of learning is documented using written, photographic and video records throughout the year.
-This allows children, parents and teachers to realise growth, facilitate conversations and plan for future learning.
+We keep in mind that all children are equal learners; we let them learn through their mistakes rather than correcting them.
+Unlike other programs, where teachers are required to take note of students’ development through ‘Assessment Reports’, evidence of learning is documented using written, photographic and video records throughout the year.
+This allows children, parents and teachers to realize growth, facilitate conversations and plan for future learning.

-Although the Reggio Emilia Approach®️ is applied to preschools and early childhood settings, as parents grow in their understanding of the general principles, this inspiring child-led approach can be adapted to the home as well.
-Therefore, pursuing this approach at early years’ also help parents to be more involved in their children’s education and childhood.
+Although the Reggio Emilia Approach®️ is applied to preschools and early childhood settings, as parents grow in their understanding of the general principles, this inspiring child-led approach can also be adapted to the home.
+Therefore, pursuing this approach in the early years also helps parents to be more involved in their children’s education and childhood.

 CURRICULUM